o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/sentitomo.md

 #### data

-Inside the `data` directory the connection to the database and the `GraphQL` schema definitions are expressed.
+Inside the `data` directory the connection to the database and the `GraphQL` schema defininiton are expressed.
 For connecting to the database we use a package called [Sequlize.js](http://docs.sequelizejs.com/).
-It provides higher level methods, which just define your database schema and all necessary SQL queries to the database are handled by the package itself.
-It supports  PostgreSQL, MySQL, SQLite and MSSQL dialects.
-This package was also used in the resolver function for the GraphQL API.
+It provides a higher level way to work with databases.
+It provides methods  which just define the database schema and the resulting SQL queries for inserting, updating and deleting records are build dynamically and fully handled by the package itself.
+Sequliue  supports PostgreSQL, MySQL, SQLite and MSSQL dialects.
+It was also used in the resolver function for the GraphQL API (`resolvers.js`).

-Another main part of the `data` directory is the set up of GraphQL which is written in `resolvers.js`, which handles all the request to the API and `schema.js` which is setting up the schema of the API.
-For this implementation we used [apollo-server](https://github.com/apollographql/apollo-server).
+Another main part of the `data` directory is the set up of GraphQL which is written in `resolvers.js`.
+It handles all the request to the API whose schema is defined in `schema.js`.
+For this part we used a Node.js package called [apollo-server](https://github.com/apollographql/apollo-server).
 It is a great, easy to use open-source implementation of GraphQL on the server-side.
  In the following we want to provide a sample request to the API and what the response looks like:

 Request sent to [localhost:8080/graphql]():
 ```